Today is the feast day of St. Jonah, the prophet who tried to run away from God and was swallowed by a fish.

 I adore St. Jonah, and the book that bears his name is my favorite in the Old Testament.
 I know that scholars and historians consider the book to be a legend or a folk tale.
 And maybe it is.
 But, even if the story seems fantastical, Jonah himself seems so very, very real.

-But, no matter where I’ve looked, I haven’t been able to find out why we celebrate his feast day in late September.
+No matter where I’ve looked, though, I haven’t been able to find out why we celebrate his feast day in late September.

 The Prophet Jonah and Yom Kippur